jinhyunju/nvta/README.md

-# `nvta` package with `transcript_utils`
+# Transcript Mapping Utilities

-A python library for mapping transcript coordinates to the reference genome based on its CIGAR string.
+`nvta` is a python library for mapping transcript coordinates to the reference genome based on its CIGAR string.

 # Installation